saritart1/Experimetrics-BITSS-Workshop/README.md

 ---
 If you have issues installing/configuring, please open up an issue on this GitHub page

-If you have any praise, please email:
+If you have any complaints, please email:

 Oscar Barriga Cabanillas
 obarriga@ucdavis.edu

+If you have any praise, please email:

 Aleksandr Michuda
 amichuda@ucdavis.edu